-Hypothesis 2 (Substitutes-Voting).
+Hypothesis 2 (Substitutes Voting).
 Voters who perceive vote buying and local public goods provision as substitutes are more likely to vote against vote-buying candidates.

-We also advance an alternative possibility: when voters see politicians delivering private goods, they perceive them as more likely to deliver on their public policy promises.
-Vote buying has long been thought to signal a candidate's electoral resources (van de Walle 2007), and Kramon (2016) finds that voters-particularly poor voters-actually support clientelist offers because they perceive them as a signal of a candidate's competence, trustworthiness, and electoral viability.
-Vicente & Wantchekon (2009) discuss a similar signaling mechanism, asserting that clientelism indicates a candidate's "...control of public allocations and resources" (Vicente & Wantchekon 2009, p.
+We also advance an alternative possibility: When voters see politicians delivering private goods, they perceive them as more likely to deliver on their public policy promises.
+Vote buying has long been thought to signal a candidate's electoral resources (van de Walle, 2007), and Kramon (2016) finds that voters-particularly poor voters-actually support clientelist offers because they perceive them as a signal of a candidate's competence, trustworthiness, and electoral viability.
+Vicente and Wantchekon (2009) discuss a similar signaling mechanism, asserting that clientelism indicates a candidate's "...control of public allocations and resources" (Vicente and Wantchekon, 2009, p.
 300).
 With the exception of Kramon's work, however, any signaling effect of clientelism remains largely undocumented.
-In addition, the instruments-6Voter-driven explanations for clientelism's popularity (or lack thereof) may explain empirical observations that are at odds with the standard substitution story, such as the tendency for parties to mix clientelist and policy-oriented electoral strategies, even in rich counused in Kramon's work do not test a direct substitution vs. complementarity argument.7 We test the complementary of vote buying explicitly in the context of experimentally-induced contingent exchange scenarios.
+In addition, the instruments used in Kramon's work do not test a direct substitution versus complementarity argument.
+We test the complementary of vote buying explicitly in the context of experimentally induced contingent exchange scenarios.
 This logic, in turn, leads to the following hypotheses: